OpenTechStrategies/streetcrm/INSTALL.md

 or in SQLite just remove the database file) and run the `makemigration` and `migrate` steps again.

-You've almost certainly changed the organization name in the config file from `_StreetCRM_Default_Org_`, so you'll need to create a migration for it to take effect in the label (before you do that, the label will show "Is this institution a member of StreetCRM Default Org?").
-So, after you've set the org name in the config file, do the
+You've most likely set a custom org_name in the config file, so you'll need to create a migration for it to take effect in the label (until you do that, the label will show "Is this institution a member of StreetCRM Default Org?").
+So, after you've set the org name in the config file, do the following:
-following:

         $ python manage.py makemigrations
         # you'll see something like the following:
         # Migrations for 'streetcrm':
         #  MIGRATION-FILE-NAME.py:
         #    - Alter field is_member on institution

         $ python manage.py migrate
         # Running migrations:
         #  Rendering model states...
 DONE